marco-trovato/web-knock/README.md

 ![](https://github.com/Linkinverse/web-knock/blob/master/media/flowchart.jpg)

+### Note about security: please note that both your IP and the PHP script will be in an protected subfolder.

 **Logs are saved here:** */var/log/youshallnotpass.log*

 **Previous IP address are saved on your VPS here:** */etc/web-portknock/**.txt*

-### Note about security: please note that both your IP and the PHP script will be in an protected subfolder.

 ------

 ## Installation

-No installation is required: just upload the included "index.php" on a web hosting, edit "web-portknock.sh" to include the URL where you uploaded "index.php" and add it to cron; and you're ready to go.
+No installation is required: just upload the included "index.php" on a web hosting (MySQL is not required), add "web-portknock.sh" to cron for root user, then edit it to include the correct URL where you uploaded "index.php"; that's all, you're ready to go (See [Configuration](#Configuration) for further details).

 ### Requirements